Rudxain/ideas/Samsung rant/README.md

 I was doing the same monitoring+tinkering process... when suddenly... **the Game Launcher was running** for no reason.
 I went to the details, and guess what...
 **IT'S THE FUCKING NOTIFICATION LISTENER AGAIN!
 AND IT'S ALSO HIDDEN FROM THE NOTIFICATION ACCESS LIST!!!**

+## Other stuff I hate

+For some reason, Samsung thought it's a good idea to log SMSs in the Phone app, **even if "Show messages" is disabled.**
+So if you want to save storage, or increase your privacy, you're forced to enable "Show messages" to dele them.
+This is even worse when the vast majority of messages are useless carrier ads and reminders, now you're forced to delete those messages **ON BOTH APPS**.

 ## Conclusion

 Needless to say, I fucking hate Samsung, **almost as much as Apple**.
 I wish I had a phone by any other brand (except Huawei and Xiaomi, those are useless to me)